Lisa Gluskin Stonestreet: Education and career

-Stonestreet is a graduate of Yale University, and she received an MFA in Creative Writing from the MFA Program for Writers at Warren Wilson College where she received the Jacob K. Javits Fellowship in Creative Writing.
+Stonestreet is a graduate of Yale University, receiving a BA in contemporary American literature, and she received an MFA in Creative Writing from the MFA Program for Writers at Warren Wilson College where she received the Jacob K. Javits Fellowship in Creative Writing.
 Her poems have been anthologized in Best New Poets 2005 and Best New Poets 2006 (Samovar Press), and they have appeared in literary journals and magazines, including The Iowa Review, Bellingham Review, Blackbird, and Third Coast.
 Her honors include fellowships from Millay Colony for the Arts and Vermont Studio Center.
 She lives with her husband and son in Portland, Oregon, where she works as a writer, teacher, and editor.